When To Enroll In Medicare: Eligibility, Deadlines, And More

 - Medicare Advantage Open Enrollment Period allows you to change your Medicare Advantage plan just once from January 1 to March 31 each year

 Do I Automatically Receive Medicare When I Turn 65?

 Most people qualify for Original Medicare (Parts A and B) when they turn 65.
-But you’re not automatically enrolled on your 65th birthday.
-You may still need to apply for Original Medicare.
+Typically, you're not automatically enrolled on your 65th birthday.
+In which case, you will need to apply for Original Medicare.

 How Do I Sign Up For Medicare For The First Time?